Remembering who you really are...

 "IT'S IN YOUR HEARTS...IN YOUR LUNGS...IN YOUR SOUL."

-The creative challenge: The outdoor gear category was littered with sameness, with virtually every brand - from footwear to jackets, from ear muffs to navigation devices - featuring the images you see on this page (climbers backdropped by amazing landscapes).
-This had created "brand blindness" among a large segment of our audience.
-We needed to differentiate, distinguish, and disrupt.
+The creative challenge: The outdoor gear category is littered with sameness, with virtually every brand - from footwear to jackets, from ear muffs to navigation devices - featuring the images you see on this page (climbers backdropped by amazing landscapes).
+This creates "brand blindness" among a large segment of our audience.
+We need to differentiate, distinguish, and disrupt.

-So, over the next year, we completely departed from cliché outdoor images.
+So, over the next year, we completely depart from cliché outdoor images.

-Instead, the lungs, heart and spine permeated most of all of our brand messaging.
+Instead, the lungs, heart and spine permeate most of all of our brand messaging.

-Credibility in this category required the brand to "Be where the consumer really lives...and almost dies."
-We also convinced Vasque to renew its commitment to outdoor sponsorships and partnerships, as well as its strong presence at professional-grade adventure events.
-Mountain-cred returned and soon Vasque was once again climbing.
+Credibility in this category requires the brand to "Be where the consumer really lives...and almost dies."
+We also convince Vasque to renew its commitment to outdoor sponsorships and partnerships, as well as its strong presence at professional-grade adventure events.

 PERFORMANCE